deltachat/deltachat-pages/en/gdpr-website.md

 lang: en
 ---

-This page has been moved to the "privacy statement on apps and websites" (gdpr).
+This page has been moved to the ["privacy statement on apps and websites"](gdpr).